objoyful/our-code/README.md

 # Our Code
-All of the Python code I have wirten and shown you is availble here.
+All of the Python code I have written and shown you is available here.